leodido/i18n.phonenumbers.js/README.md

     As above but gives us additional info about the provided phone number.

-The exported object `leodido.i18n.AsYouTypeFormatter` is a simple proxy to Google's `i18n.phonenumbers.AsYouTypeFormatter`.
+The exported object `leodido.i18n.AsYouTypeFormatter` is a proxy to Google's `i18n.phonenumbers.AsYouTypeFormatter`.
 It can be used to format phone numbers on-the-fly when users enter each digit, with this functions:

 * `inputDigit(nextChar)`